Iceland travel destination

 CategoryBudgetMid-RangeLuxury

-Tipping: Tipping is not customary in Iceland as service charges are included in bills.
-Rounding up the bill is appreciated for good service.
+Tipping: Tipping is not expected in Iceland as service charges are included in the bill.
+It is occasionally practiced for exceptional service in high-end restaurants but remains entirely optional.

 Stay Connected in Iceland